 Multiple factors have played a key role in pulling down Solana token prices and keeping them low.
-Chief among them is the crashing Bitcoin prices as a result of China’s emphasis on the crypto ban and Elon Musk’s criticism of its proof of stake consensus mechanism.
+Chief among them is the market crash that followed Bitcoin's price rally in November 2021.

 Solana is also cheap today because the demand for Solana cryptocurrencies is still relatively low.
 Note that while Solana is considered one of the most innovative and ranks highly among the most promising crypto technologies, its uptake by both developers and the corporate world has been quite low.